ICICI Bank says mobile app malware not a threat to customers

 "Growth of mobile transactions is much faster than the incremental transactions through the Internet.
 We expect mobile transactions to overtake it and become the new standard when it comes to banking transaction," he said.

 In FY17, it handled Rs 2.4 trillion worth of transactions through mobile banking, which hit Rs 3.1 trillion by October 2017, he said.
-PTI AA BEN BEN .
+PTI AA KRK .

 This is unedited, unformatted feed from the Press Trust of India wire.